 Three-way matching is the comparison of purchase order, supplier invoice and goods received note (GRN).
 All these three documents must be matching and then we can process the payment to the supplier.
 We want to ensure that we have received and bill for the goods which we have ordered.
 The specification and price must be the same as the agreement (purchase order).

-This process mostly conducts by the finance department with support from the purchasing department as they have all relevant documents.
+This process mostly conducts by the finance team with support from the purchasing department and warehouse.

 How to check three-way matching